litmuschaos/litmus/mkdocs/docs/experiments/categories/gcp/gcp-vm-disk-loss-by-label.md

 ## Prerequisites

 ??? info "Verify the prerequisites"
-    - Ensure that Kubernetes Version > 1.16
+    - Ensure that Kubernetes Version > 1.17
-    -  Ensure that the Litmus Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://v1-docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a>
+    -  Ensure that the Chaos Operator is running by executing <code>kubectl get pods</code> in operator namespace (typically, <code>litmus</code>).If not, install from <a href="https://v1-docs.litmuschaos.io/docs/getstarted/#install-litmus">here</a>
     -  Ensure that the <code>gcp-vm-disk-loss-by-label</code> experiment resource is available in the cluster by executing <code>kubectl get chaosexperiments</code> in the desired namespace.
 If not, install from <a href="https://hub.litmuschaos.io/api/chaos/master?file=charts/gcp/gcp-vm-disk-loss-by-label/experiment.yaml">here</a>
     - Ensure that your service account has an editor access or owner access for the GCP project.
     - Ensure that the target disk volume is not a boot disk of any VM instance.